Q: Why is FSU requiring background checks for all new faculty and staff hires?

 Q: How can I determine what level of background check will be required for a position?

-A: The Office of Human Resources will determine the level of background check required based on the department completing the Background Check Questionnaire (Link to Questionnaire Page) within the Criminal History Background Check Forms Portal prior to advertisement or prior to appointment (for non-advertised positions, OPS Express, & volunteer/courtesy appointments).
+A: The Office of Human Resources will determine the level of background check required based on the review of the completed Background Check Questionnaire within the Job Opening or Job Offer.

 Q. When is an International Background Check required?